 Now and then here in Colorado we may experience hail.
-Several things that can happen from hail storms:
+Several things can happen from hailstorms:

 - A lot of hail can suddenly drop the temperature in the pond.
-Some hail is not big deal but if you have excessive amounts floating in the water you may want to consider scooping as much as you can out so that the fish don't suffer such temperature fluctuation. (imagine someone dumping ice water on you!)
+Some hail is not a big deal but if you have excessive amounts floating in the water, you may want to consider scooping as much as you can out so that the fish don’t suffer from such temperature fluctuation.
+(Imagine someone dumping ice water on you!)

 - Excessive rain and hail can upset the balance of the pond ecosystem.
 Give it an extra dose of beneficial bacteria.